Handle man pages search pathΒΆ

 if

-environment variable is set, man pages are only searched in the directories specified in itif
+MANPATHenvironment variable is set, man pages are only searched in the directories specified in itif

-See SEARCH PATH section of manpath(5)
+See SEARCH PATH section of manpath(5) man page to learn how man-db

 computes the default search path.